 Built into one of the grandest buildings in the little town, this nine-room, boutique hotel features a contemporary take on country style, with decor and textures inspired by the pioneers of Australian wool, timber and steel.
 Stay in one of the Premium King Rooms, complete with a custom-made king-size bed, high ceilings, bay windows and your own book nook, which is bound to give you the motivation to get through that reading list.

-Need more accommodation ideas for a sweet NSW trip?
+Need more ideas for a sweet getaway in NSW?
 Here are a few of our favourite tiny homes and cabins.